July 8, 2017

-General Liability: Comprehensive General Liability is foundational coverage for your business.
-It covers aspects such as ‘slip and fall’ incidences, product liability, damage to rented premises, advertising and personal injury and will typically incorporate property coverage for the business.
+- General Liability/Property/BOP: Comprehensive General Liability is foundational coverage for your business.
+It covers aspects such as ‘slip and fall’ incidences, product liability, damage to rented premises and advertising and personal injury.
+A company can tie in both General Liability and Business Property into the same policy by getting a Business Owners Policy or BOP.
+For startups, a BOP will cover more ground at a lower price by tying together multiple coverages on one policy.
 It covers a lot of ground and the basic risks for your business.

-Cyber/Privacy: This used to get overlooked or poo-poo’d as not worth the money some years back, not anymore.
+- Cyber/Privacy: This used to get overlooked as not worth the money some years back, not anymore.
 Cyber/Privacy’s major purpose is to cover a security breach in your company’s systems that results in the loss/theft of sensitive client data.
-This is especially important if you work in the financial or medical space where the information you have custody of is personally identifiable data such as medical records or SSN’s or financial data such as banking account or credit card info.
-You will need this.
-Make sure you have it.
+This is especially important if you work in the financial or medical space where the information you have custody of is personally identifiable data such as medical records, SSN’s or financial data such as banking account or credit card info.
+Cyber/Privacy will typically be tied to a Tech E&O policy.
+You will need this, make sure you have it.

-Directors and Officers: This goes a little next level for a startup but it should be on your radar screen.
-D&O covers your management team against risks that stem from the management of the company.
+- Directors and Officers: This goes a little next level for a startup but it should be on your radar screen.
+D&O covers your management team against risks that stem from leadership decisions and the management of the company.
 For a tech startup, a couple of the more common triggers is a VC round or a prerequisite by a potential board member.
-Claims that stem from these types of risks have been on the rise and without it your company leadership (including you) are potentially exposed to litigation with no coverage to back you up.
+Claims that stem from these types of risks have been on the rise and without it your company leadership (including founders) are potentially exposed to litigation with no coverage to back you up.

 These are issues I talk to clients about quite a bit so here comes the shameless plug.
 If this is something you feel warrants some discussion feel free to reach out with a call or an e-mail.
 I will be happy to act as a resource for you.